USS Fern (1871): U.S Navy (1917–1919)

-With U.S. entry into World War I, Gopher was assigned duty as a practice ship at the Great Lakes Naval Training Station, and on 30 May 1917 was returned to commission.
+With United States entry into World War I, Gopher's white hull was repainted gray in early 1917.
+She was recommissioned on 30 May 1917 and was assigned duty as a practice ship at the Great Lakes Naval Training Station.
 She trained members of the Naval Reserve at ports in the 9th Naval District, principally Chicago, until she was placed out of commission on 19 April 1919.
+As at the end of the Spanish-American War, the Navy sought to dispose of many small vessels at the end of World War I, including Gopher.